Political funding in the United Kingdom: "Cash for Honours"

 In 2006 and 2007, a political scandal, dubbed "Cash for Honours", occurred after it was revealed that Prime Minister Tony Blair had nominated several people for life peerages who had loaned large amounts of money to his party, the Labour Party.

 Donations from foreign sources or individuals with foreign ties

 In 2018, former Brexit campaign boss Matthew Elliott disclosed that Vote Leave likely broke spending laws by transferring £680,000 to pro-Leave group BeLeave.
 This revelation followed whistleblower claims that Leave.EU (funded largely by Arron Banks) met repeatedly with Russian officials in 2015–2017.

 In January 2022, MI5 issued an "interference alert" concerning Christine Lee, alleging that she had engaged in "political interference activities" on behalf of the Chinese Communist Party's United Front Work Department.
 According to The Guardian, a law firm bearing her name made £675,586 in political donations, including £584,177 in "donations in kind" (staffing support) to Labour MP Barry Gardiner's office between 2015 and 2020, plus smaller sums to others (e.g. £5,000 to the local association of Sir Ed Davey in April 2013).

+In April 2026 it was revealed by The Guardian that Nigel Farage had not declared a donation of £5 million from Thai based billionaire Christopher Harborne in 2024; it is currently under investigation.

+Since 2024 Reform UK, a have received a total of £57,190,000 from a UK crypto billionaire Christopher Harborne which is based in Thailand, this includes a single donation of £32 million which he, as well as Ben Delo each gave which are currently both the largest single donation in UK history.

+In September 2026 Channel 4 aired an undercover investigation conducted by Verbatim which possed as a wealthy American to commission political polls on behalf of Reform UK, and proposed an illicit donation of £500,000 from an American to Reform UK.
+The Met police are currently investigating it.